Marbella-based lawyer Raymond Nesbitt explains that non-resident property owners are taxed in Spain on letting out their Spanish properties.

 This is better understood with an example.
 If you are a British national, and own and rent out property in Spain, you should be disclosing this rental income to the Spanish Tax Authorities and paying tax in Spain on a quarterly basis following this schedule for year 2018:

-On being UK-tax domiciled, you must also disclose any overseas earnings to the HRMC, which will give you tax breaks on any income tax paid to the Spanish Tax Office so you do not pay tax twice on the same earnings.
+On being UK-tax domiciled, you must also disclose any overseas earnings to HM Revenue & Customs (HMRC), which will give you tax breaks on any income tax paid to the Spanish Tax Office so you do not pay tax twice on the same earnings.

 Your gross earnings are taxed at 19% if you are EU/EEA resident and 24% for the rest of the world.
 If you are EU-resident, we offer a taxation service (Holiday Rental Accounting Service) which brings down on average your tax bill by 70%, or more, on applying for lenient landlord tax relief.
 Just ask our friendly staff on this tax service.
 Why risk dodging taxes when you could simply play it legal and hardly pay any tax?